 “Farmington is a phenomenal place to launch a new business concept and design a local business from scratch with a local menu,” he said, adding that the building was renovated in 2002 and made an easy fit.
 “I’m excited to leverage into this as an independent operator.”

 The new concept may raise some eyebrows, but Schonsheck said it comes from a place with deep experience.
 He has been in the fast food business for more than 50 years and literally worked his way up into franchise ownership.

 The Driner and Dreli concepts

 As a “Driner,” Detroit Eatz will offer a full “gourmet fast casual” menu inside, with exotic desserts and limited-time offerings that give customers an incentive to dine inside.
-The drive-through menu will be more limited, with burgers, hand-cut fries, hot and cold subs, and the like.
+The drive-thru menu will be more limited, with burgers, hand-cut fries, hot and cold subs, and the like.

 Schonsheck said both menus will feature high quality offerings – such as freshly prepared, white-meat chicken nuggets and tenders, served up with homemade dipping sauces.

 Because some of drive-thru menu items will take longer to prepare, Detroit Eatz’s newly conceived “Traffic Light Control” (TLC) system will let customers know which items are ready to go (green), which will require a short wait (yellow), and which will take longer to prepare (red).

 Drivers who choose “red” items will pull out of line in an escape lane to wait for their food.
 And that may not always mean prepared foods.